andyvuong/mp1/README.md

+# Notes:
+Modals are in the second section where the 3 column images are.
+The background should highlight.

 # Starter files for MP1
 Use the following commands in your vagrant development environment to get this up and running
 ```bash